rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 ## Thread safety

 With the exception of the cumlHandle, cuML algorithms should maintain thread-safety and are, in general, assumed to be single threaded.
-They should be able to be called from multiple host threads so long as different handles are used.
+This means they should be able to be called from multiple host threads so long as different instances of `cumlHandle` are used.

 Exceptions are made for algorithms that can take advantage of multiple CUDA streams in order to oversubscribe or increase occupancy on a single GPU.
 In these cases, the use of multiple host threads within cuML algorithms should be used only to maintain concurrency of the underlying CUDA streams.
-Multiple host threads should be used sparingly, be bounded, and should steer clear from performing CPU-intensive computations.
+Multiple host threads should be used sparingly, be bounded, and should steer clear of performing CPU-intensive computations.

 A good example of an acceptable use of host threads can be found in [this blog article](https://devblogs.nvidia.com/gpu-pro-tip-cuda-7-streams-simplify-concurrency/)

-Though cuML's build enables openMP by default, cuML algorithms should still function properly even when openMP has been disabled.
-For this reason, it would be better to utilize openMP rather than raw pthreads for spawning host threads.
+Though cuML's build enables OpenMP by default, cuML algorithms should still function properly even when OpenMP has been disabled.
+For this reason, it would be better to utilize OpenMP rather than raw pthreads for spawning host threads.

 The use of threads in thirdparty libraries are okay.